quiltedBread/bea/README.md

 # BEA Demo

-A tool for visualizing regional industry data from the U.S. Bureau of Economic Analysis (BEA) writting in TypeScript
+A tool for visualizing regional industry data from the U.S. Bureau of Economic Analysis (BEA) writting in TypeScript.
+See demo [here](https://bea-demo-site.netlify.app/)

 ## Run Locally